eLearning vs. Microlearning: What Are the Differences?

 Using assessment styles like case studies and quizzes give in-depth information that may be lacking in shorter modules like micro-learning courses.
 An eLearning course features background information, exercise and tests in addition to the thorough course work that comes along with it.
 There is adequate information to explain crucial parts of the course and impart background knowledge that enhances the learner’s skills on the ground.

-Also, the body of information in an eLearning course remains relevant for longer unlike micro-learning content that can quickly change depending on departmental goals and changes.
-Choosing information-rich eLearning courses can help build a company’s identity and serve as a central knowledge hub for employee discussions that informs decision-making.
+Also, the body of information in a custom eLearning course remains relevant for longer unlike micro-learning content that can quickly change depending on departmental goals and changes.
+Choosing information-rich custom eLearning course development can help build a company’s identity and serve as a central knowledge hub for employee discussions that informs decision-making.

 Micro-learning: The Future of Employee Training